tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 <cite> habit tracking calendar</cite>

 When I began my coffee quitting journey, following online recommendations, I bought a calendar paper of habit tracker.
-If I successfully abstained from drinking coffee on a given day, I would solemnly mark a check on it with a pen.
+If I successfully abstained from drinking coffee on a given day, I would mark a check on it with a pen.
 This simple ritual made me feel satisfied because each check represented accomplishing a small goal. (one step closer)

 As time went by, about one or two months later, I no longer felt the need to drink coffee purely for its stimulating effects.
 However, I still maintained the habit of drinking it once a week, as completely giving it up would take away some pleasures.
 But now, I don't stick to a specific time for drinking; instead, I randomly choose a day within the week to drink.
 Additionally, I've been trying different styles of coffee such as latte, Americano, cappuccino, hot, and iced, to bring some novelty.
 Well, I could still enjoy the freshness of coffee without indulging.